 It always feels like a new start when we come back to Canada after a trip abroad.
-I’m just foreign enough to rediscover and enjoy some aspects of life in Canada, I’m just rested enough to embark on fresh projects, I’m just inspired enough to have ambitions and goals.
+I’m just foreign enough to rediscover and enjoy some aspects of life in Canada, I’m just rested enough to embark on fresh projects, and I’m just inspired enough to have ambitions and goals.
 No matter which month it is, it’s a time to set “new year’s” resolutions.

-This was my state of mind in late August, when we came back from France.
+This was my state of mind in late August when we came back from France.
 I can’t claim I was completely rested after a six-week immersion in family dynamics, but I was mostly happy and I had plans for the following few months.
 Work, first of all.
 I’m lucky; I love my job.
 I was looking forward to making Canada bilingual and rephrasing awkward sentences, translating and editing around the clock if needed.
-I also wanted to keep on querying publishers, make better use of my time, tackle smaller projects and other items on my long-term to-do list.
+I also wanted to keep on querying publishers, make better use of my time, and tackle smaller projects and other items on my long-term to-do list.

 But nothing went as planned.

 First, stuff broke at home.
-The fridge, a stove top heating element, pot lids… even IKEA photo frames mysteriously fell to the floor and no, I can’t blame Mark for this, none of us was home when it happened.
+The fridge, a stovetop heating element, pot lids… even IKEA photo frames mysteriously fell to the floor and no, I can’t blame Mark for this, none of us was home when it happened.
 Then, we got sick, despite the warm, late-summer weather.
 Never mind, I thought, I’ll just focus on work.
 Except I didn’t have any.
 It was much quieter than usual and I started to freak out.
 “I know it’s finally nice outside and I understand y’all are taking time off, but feed the freelancer!”
 I wanted to tell my clients.

 So since I didn’t have enough billable projects, I focused on editing the manuscript and querying publishers.
 While I wasn’t expecting my phone to ring the morning after emailing the back-cover blurb and the first fifty pages, I thought I’d receive at least a few rejection letters.
 I waited for a sign.
-I got one—my lucky bamboos died.
+I got one—my lucky bamboo died.

 Meanwhile, I was still looking for new clients—no luck.
 Supreme humiliation: potential clients who had found me, had projects and were enthusiastic throughout the meeting followed up months later with a terse email informing me that they had decided to go with someone else.
 I had managed to get rejected by a client who had insisted they needed me.